 Tarsal Tunnel Syndrome

 The tarsal tunnel is a constricted space within the ankle.
-So, this syndrome might occur when your nerve that travels down to the leg, ankle, and foot gets compressed or damaged.
+So, this syndrome might occur when the nerve that travels down to the leg, ankle, and foot gets compressed or damaged.
 And you might feel emotionlessness, burning, tingling, and pain.

 Peripheral Artery Disease (PAD)